187 Comments

 Expand full comment

 You make excellent points: how will we know if what we're reading is the truth? how will we know what stories have gone untold?
 Like you, I subscribe to many substacks.
-Some of the best I've found are: Meidas+ daily bulletin; Heather Cox Richardson; Stephen Beschloss; Joyce Vance; Judd Legum; Jay Kuo; The Big Picture" (multiple writers); "Democracy Docket", and "The New Voice of Ukraine".
+Some of the best I've found are: "Raw Story"; Meidas+ Daily Bulletin; Heather Cox Richardson; Stephen Beschloss; Joyce Vance; Judd Legum; Jay Kuo; The Big Picture" (multiple writers); "Democracy Docket", and "The New Voice of Ukraine".
 Do you have other suggestions?
 Also, "The Guardian" is a good alternative for a daily newspaper.

 Expand full comment